Isuzu Forward: Third generation (JCR/FTR/FVR/FSR/FRR/FVZ) (1985)

-The third generation Forward was launched in June 1985 as the successor to the first and second generation forwards, the design is based on the 810's cab design and it was the first truck to win the Good Design Award.
+The third generation Forward was launched in June 1985, with a cab design based on that of the 810.
+It was the first truck to win the Good Design Award.

 The FTR, FVR, FSR and FRR are all equipped with naturally aspirated and turbocharged Isuzu 6BG1 and 6HE1 engines mated to the six-speed manual or NAVi6 six-speed automatic gearbox with an optional ABS.
-A 1992-1994 Isuzu Forward truck appears in a scene of Studio Ghibli's 1994 animated movie Pom Poko.
+A 1992–1994 Isuzu Forward truck appears in a scene of Studio Ghibli's 1994 animated movie Pom Poko.

 Fourth generation (1994)

 The fourth generation Forward was released in February 1994 with all SOHC engines starting with the naturally aspirated or turbocharged 6HE1 until 1999 and replaced with the new 8.2 litre 6HH1 and 7.8 litre 6HK1-TC (also shared with the American-developed Isuzu H-series) engines mated to the six-speed manual or Isuzu's 'Smoother F' automatic gearbox, with Power Shift and HSA are standard equipment, only the ABS/ASR are optional.

 For the Chilean and Peruvian markets, the trucks were shipped from Japan as CKD kits to Huechuraba, Chile, where up to two a day could be assembled by a team of 13 workers.

-They were badged as Chevrolets and GMCs until 2009.
+Beginning in 1998, this generation of the Forward was sold in the United States and Canada with Chevrolet and GMC badging.
+They were called the T-series, followed by a four-digit number indicating the weight rating.
+Models included the T6500, T7500, and the T8500.
+The range received an updated 6H engine in 2008 but sales of this model ended in 2009.